KrishnarajT/au-thentic-tracker/readme.md

 ## 💡 Inspiration

 Gold has been the ultimate hedge for centuries. **Au-thentic Tracker** brings that timeless value into your digital portfolio—because authentic wealth deserves authentic tracking.

+## Thanks

+As always, thanks to Chat GPT, lovable, and the entire vibe coding community for the assistance (most of the work) in creating this project.